-No one can truly claim to be practising integrative, functional, holistic or natural medicine without dealing with hormones.
-Hormones are essentially chemical messenger molecules that transport a signal from one cell to another.
-And the hormone puzzle is puzzling indeed.
+No one can truly claim to be practising integrative, functional, holistic or natural medicine without dealing with hormones and administering the Dutch hormone test.
+Dutch Hormone Tests are essentially chemical messenger molecules that transport a signal from one cell to another.
+And the Dutch hormone test puzzle is puzzling indeed.
 Thankfully, there are major steroid hormones that give us a very wholesome picture as to how we are headed health-wise.
 Hormones are truly the epitome of the saying “a little goes a long way”.
 The concentrations of these major hormones we want to know about are typically measured in parts per trillion, requiring very sensitive analytical methods.
 Yet, more so than almost all other molecules in the body, these hormones need to be in very precise balance and quantities.

 Therefore, even if you don’t test for anything else, you should at least test for hormones and work on them in the spirits of disease prevention, wellness optimisation, stress management, fertility and reproductive health, longevity, mood, and so much more.
 Oftentimes, when everything else is taken care of, it doesn’t feel like much.
 But the moment the hormones are well managed, everything seems to tick.
 You feel motivated, compassionate, and able to handle bigger tasks – it genuinely leads to not just inward healing, but also outwardly manifestation.